Cock a Leekie or cockaleekie soup is a Scottish Institution, a chicken & leek soup that features barley and prunes that tastes very "modern"!

 - Throw in the green part of the leeks and cook for a further 10 minutes.

-- Remove the chicken legs and shred the chicken, discard the bones and skin and return the meat to the pan.
+- Shred the chicken, discard the bones and skin and return the meat to the pan.
+Stir and Serve!

 Lisa B Meyers